 - When editing a page, in the Content Editor, place your cursor where you would like the image to appear.

 - Click the Image Manager Icon .

-- If you wish to insert an image not yet uploaded, click the Upload Image Tab, click Browse, locate the image on your computer and click Open, then click Upload.
+If you wish to insert an image not yet uploaded, click the + Upload button, click Select, locate the image on your computer and click Open, then scroll down and click Upload.
 The image will now be available to insert on your page.